 BitGo first launched this new technology and now is being used extensively in web 3.0 blockchain stack.
 That’s why they are one of the necessities in the web 3.0 blockchain application architecture.

 Oracles are a form of data feeds used in the blockchain network to support smart contracts.
-They act as an agent, who finds out information about the real-world situation and carries those information to the smart contracts.
+They act as an agent, who finds out information about the real-world situation and carries that information to the smart contracts.

+Why?
 Well, that’s because blockchain network doesn’t have any access to the outside world.
 So, if the network wants to run smart contracts or needs any type of information outside the network, it’ll have to access the information through other means.